-Electron Microanalysis is a non-destructive method for determining the chemical composition of tiny amounts of solid materials using characteristic x-rays.
+Electron Microanalysis is a non-destructive technique used to determine chemical compositions of tiny amounts of solid materials using characteristic x-rays.
 This capability is most highly developed in electron microprobes, which are designed to optimize chemical analysis.
 Electron microprobe instrumentation and analytical methods were first developed by R. Castaing in Paris as his 1950 Ph.D. dissertation.
 Commercial electron microprobes became available in the 1960s, and have become standard analytical tools.
 Scanning electron microscopes may be equipped with semiconductor x-ray detector, which permits semiqualitative x-ray analysis.

-EMPA uses a high-energy focused beam of electrons to generate X-rays characteristic of the elements within a sample from volumes as small as 3 micrometers (10-6m) across.
-The resulting X-rays are diffracted by analyzing crystals (TAP, PET, LIF) and counted using gas-flow and sealed proportional detectors (wavelength-dispersive spectrometry, WDS) or (2) detected using a solid-state semiconductor detector (energy-dispersive spectrometry, EDS).
-Chemical composition is determining by comparing the intensity of X-rays from standards (known composition) with those from unknown materials and correcting for the effects of absorption and fluorescence in the sample.
+Electron microanalytical methods use focused beams of high-energy electrons to generate characteristic x-rays from within a sample from volumes as small as 3 micrometers (10-6 m) across.
+The resulting x-rays may be either (1) diffracted by analyzing crystals and counted using gas-flow and sealed proportional detectors (wavelength-dispersive spectrometry, WDS) or (2) detected using a solid-state semiconductor detector (energy-dispersive spectrometry, EDS).
+Chemical composition is determined by comparing the intensity of X-rays from materials with known compositions (standards) with those from the unknown materials and correcting for the effects of absorption and fluorescence in the sample.

-The electron microprobe is designed specifically for detecting and measuring characteristic X-rays.
-It uses an electron beam current from 10 to 200 nanoamps, roughly 1000 times greater than that used in most SEMs.
-These higher beam currents produce more X-rays from the sample and improve both the detection limits and accuracy of the resulting analysis.
-Analysis locations are selected using BSE imaging with fine positioning accomplished using a reflected-light optical microscope, which allows positioning accurate to about 1 micrometer, a feature not available on an SEM.
-The resulting data yield quantitative chemical information in a textural context.
-Variations in chemical composition within a material, such as a mineral grain or metal, can be readily determined.
+The electron microprobe (EMP) is designed specifically for detecting and measuring characteristic x-rays.
+It uses an electron beam current from 10 to 200 nanoamps, roughly 100 times greater than that used in most SEMs.
+These higher beam currents produce more x-rays from the sample and improve both the detection limits (typically several 100 ppm) and precision of the resulting analysis.
+Analysis locations are selected using BSE imaging with fine positioning accomplished using a reflected-light optical microscope (400x), yielding positioning accurate to about 1 micrometer, a feature not available on an SEM.
+The resulting data yield quantitative chemical analyses in a textural context.
+Small-scale variations in chemical composition within a material, such as a mineral grain or metal, can be readily determined.

-The electron microprobe can quantitatively analyze elements from fluorine (Z=9) to uranium (Z=92) at routine levels as low as 100 ppm.
-Although principally used for geological investigations, the microprobe is available to all in the University community and outside researchers.
-Projects have included research in metamorphic and igneous petrology, and studies of archaeological materials such as pottery (paste and temper, glazes), glass, and lithics.
+Although principally used for geological investigations, the microprobe and SEM are available to all in the University community and outside researchers.
+Projects have included research in metamorphic, sedimentary and igneous petrology, meteoritics, and studies of archaeological materials such as pottery (paste and temper, glazes), glass, and lithics.